lucasteles/Backdash/docfx/docs/developer_guide.md

 **not advance your game state**.
 This usually happens because [Backdash](https://github.com/lucasteles/Backdash) has not received packets from the remote player in a while and has reached its internal prediction limit.

-After synchronizing you can read the players inputs using the [`GetInput`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-1.html#Backdash_IRollbackSession_1_GetInput_System_Int32_) method for a single player or [`GetInputs`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-1.html#Backdash_IRollbackSession_1_GetInputs_System_Span_Backdash_Data_SynchronizedInput__0___) to load all players inputs into a buffer.
+After synchronizing you can read the player's inputs using the [`GetInput`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-1.html#Backdash_IRollbackSession_1_GetInput_System_Int32_) method for a single-player or [`GetInputs`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-1.html#Backdash_IRollbackSession_1_GetInputs_System_Span_Backdash_Data_SynchronizedInput__0___) to load all player's inputs into a buffer.

 For example, if your code looks like this currently for a local game: